 - Tantallon and surrounding area

-If you’re eligible for Home Delivery but don’t live in a community that we service, we’ll register you for our Borrow by Mail service.
+Don't live here?
+If you’re eligible for Home Delivery and don’t live in a community where we deliver, we’ll register you for our Borrow by Mail service.

 Alderney Gate Public Library: 902-490-5745